 5. Investing Is a Long-Term Game

-Following the latest hot investing trend may sound like an easy way to get rich.
+Following the latest hot investing trend is an easy way to get rich.
 But time in the market always beats trying to time the market, says Feutz.
-After all, if active fund managers — who have teams and the latest research at their disposal — can’t beat the average growth benchmarks over an extended period of time, chances are, you can’t either.
+After all, if active fund managers — who have teams and the latest research at their disposal — can’t beat the average growth benchmarks over an extended period, chances are, you can’t either.

 Instead, Feutz recommends focusing on the power of compound interest by faithfully investing a percentage of your income each month.